 How did you get into vegan baking?

 I went vegan in the summer of 2015, but before that, I had been working in the baking field for 5 years after attending culinary school.
 After going vegan, I really struggled with the idea of having to use animal products at work.
-I left my previous job as a cookie decorator, and applied to the Cinnamon Snail.
+I left my previous job as a cookie decorator and applied to the Cinnamon Snail.
 I had never baked vegan pastries before this, so it has been a learning process.
-Even though it was adjustment, I’ve found it very simple to veganize any kind of dessert.
+Even though it was an adjustment, I’ve found it very simple to veganize any kind of dessert.

-While we know you work in NYC, and feature a lot of NYC in your creations.
+While we know you work in NYC and feature a lot of NYC in your creations.
 Is that where you grew up?

 I grew up in Nassau County, Long Island.
-My heart is really in the suburbs, so I commute to Brooklyn (where Cinnamon Snail’s kitchen is).
+My heart is really in the suburbs, so I commute to Brooklyn (where the Cinnamon Snail kitchen is).
 It’s a long drive- an hour and a half, usually.
 I find it worth the trip because I love what I do.
 NYC is incredible for vegan businesses.
 I’m elated to see how the industry is growing because of the high demand for vegan products.
 I wish Long Island had more vegan options!

 How do you find inspiration for your creations?
 Are there some social media accounts that you cannot live without?

 I have always had an overactive imagination, so my designs fro Cinnamon Snail creations usually just pop into my head, but I do I follow many vegan Instagram accounts for inspiration and drool-worthy food photography.
 I love @imhorngry_, @vicveganbakes, @vegantreats, @veganfoodshare, @peacefulprovisions, and @sweetmaresas.

 My work can be found at Arstistic Cookies and Sweets

 Tags: cinnamon snail, cinnamon snail food truck, finding vegan food, food truck, interview